IvanZ505/runb-notes/docs/cog-sci/10-the-rational-mind.md

 ### Computationally Intractable
 - impossible to calculate (like possible games of chess or possible routes of 25 stops)
 - Applies to the frame problem (how to computers deal with uncertainty and consequence?)

+### Cheater Detection
+- Evolution equipped us with a special cheater-detection module.
+- This module searches for information that could reveal whether a given individual has cheated in a specific social exchange.